Structural Reductions and Stutter Sensitive Properties: Introduction

 \section{Introduction}

 Model checking is an automatic verification technique for proving the correctness of systems that have finite state abstractions.
-Properties can be expressed using the popular Linear-time Temporal Logic (LTL).
+Properties can for instance be expressed using the popular Linear-time Temporal Logic (LTL)~\cite{Vardi07}.
 To verify LTL properties, the automata-theoretic approach~\cite{Vardi07} builds a product between a Büchi automaton representing the negation of the LTL formula and the reachable state graph of the system (seen as a set of infinite runs).
-This approach has been used successfully to verify both hardware and software components, but it suffers from the so called "state explosion problem": as the number of state variables in the system increases, the size of the system state space grows exponentially.
+This approach has been used successfully to verify both hardware and software components\cite{KazhamiakinPR04,dureja.18.tacas}, but it suffers from the so called ``state explosion problem'': as the number of state variables in the system increases, the size of the system state space grows exponentially.

 One way to tackle this issue is to consider \textit{structural reductions}.
 Structural reductions take their roots in the work of Lipton~\cite{Lipton75} (with extensions by Lamport~\cite{Lamport1989pretending,Lamport90theorem}) and Berthelot~\cite{Berthelot85}.
 Nowadays, these reductions are still considered as an attractive way to alleviate the state explosion problem~\cite{Laarman18,berthomieu19,YTM20}.
-Structural reductions strive to fuse structurally "adjacent" events into a single atomic step, leading to less interleaving of independent events and less observable behaviors in the resulting system.
+Structural reductions strive to fuse structurally ``adjacent'' events into a single atomic step, leading to fewer interleavings of independent events and fewer observable behaviors in the resulting system.
 An example of such a structural reduction is shown on Figure~\ref{fig:example} where actions are progressively grouped (see Section~\ref{ss:kripke} for a more detailed presentation).
 It can be observed that the Kripke structure representing the state space of the program is significantly simplified.

-Traditionally structural reductions construct a smaller system that preserves properties such as deadlock freedom, liveness, reachability~\cite{HPP06}, and \emph{stutter insensitive} temporal logic~\cite{PPP00} such as LTL$_{\setminus X}$.
+Traditionally structural reductions construct a smaller system that preserves properties such as deadlock freedom, liveness, reachability~\cite{HPP06}, and \emph{stutter insensitive} temporal logic~\cite{PPP00} such as the fragment of LTL without the next operator LTL$_{\setminus X}$.
 The verification of a \emph{stutter insensitive} property on a given system does not depend on whether non observable events (i.e. that do not update atomic propositions) are abstracted or not.
 On Fig~\ref{fig:example} both instructions "$z=40;$" and "$chan.send(z)$" of thread $\beta$ are non observable.